Employee rewards and recognition are a critical part of an employee engagement strategy.

 We label this approach to recognition as “structured” because it is often in the form of programs that are formal or ceremonial.
 Recognition is expected and happens at predictable times.
 Also, all employees are included and receive recognition.

 Structured recognition is important.
 For example, celebrating work anniversaries is an important way to make employees feel valued and appreciated.
-As a case in point, a 2017 World at Work study showed that 85% of companies offered a length of service program.

 Unstructured recognition is a relatively new concept.
 But it's quickly becoming a popular employee recognition method.
 Companies understand the importance of regular praise for employees to feel valued at work.